niboj/DayzXboxConfigTutorial/README.md

 - SurvivorM_Rolf
 - SurvivorM_Seth
 - SurvivorM_Taiki

+Use [How do i spawn something on the map](#How-do-i-spawn-something-on-the-map) instructions with those items name.

-> thanks to Bhaalshad for the [tips](./WorkingNPC-By-Bhaalshad.txt) on how to spawn those NPC
+> Thanks to Bhaalshad for the [tips](./WorkingNPC-By-Bhaalshad.txt) on how to spawn those NPC

 ## Loadout customizations